adinaamzarescu/Online-order-processing-simulator/README.md

 * OrderProcessorThread.java

-    * This class calls processOrder() for each order withing the orders' list.
+    * This class calls processOrder() for each order within the orders' list.

 * OrderProduct.java